Modify element colors dynamicaly

 This is the static way to change an element to a specific shade.
 The color the element is changed to will stay the same, no matter what (it won't adapt to the product tones).

-You can choose this by selecting “Manual” next to the “Method” option.
+You can choose this by going to the "Adjust" settings, selecting "Manual" under "Method".

 Choose the paint method